Would you like to enjoy the Advent atmosphere in Denmark?

 Tivoli

-Decorated stalls, ice rinks, a large number of Christmas trees and, above all, carousels.
+Decorated stalls, ice rinks, many Christmas trees, and, above all, carousels.
 You will see all this when you go to Tivoli amusement park.
 The area is vast, so set aside at least half a day for your visit.
 The park has a long history, it was founded in 1846.
 Imagine that one of the first visitors was the writer Hans Christian Andersen.

 Zoo

 Copenhagen Zoo invites you to meet the giant panda.
-Go after an animal that can only be seen in a few European zoos.
-In November and December, it is open every day from 10 a.m. to 4 p.m.
+Go after an animal you can see only in a few European zoos.
+It is open every day from 10 a.m. to 4 p.m. in November and December.

 The Little Mermaid